mbentley124/cse280/final_report.md

 ### Joseph Malisov

 ### Michael Bentley
+Most of this semester was spent setting up the backend for the website to use.
+Currently the website uses the backend directly from lehigh and lanta.
+The backend, which I am currently in the process of creating, will replace this.
+It is setup using Maven, with all the depency's managed within that.
+These depencies include jdbc, which is used to make the database queries, and spark, which is used to manage the backend routes (both of which were used in CSE 216).
+There is an intial route setup on the backend which retreives the routes that a bus travels.
+There is a minor issue with the campus connector route since sometimes stops are missing from the data (should be able to fix it once buses are back up and running).
+The specifics of the route determination code was written by Cody and Joe.

+In order to run the code on one's own machine there is a script called ssh_forwarding.sh.
+This forwards the proper port to the database so that jdbc is able to connect to the mysql database properly.
+This script should not be required for running backend on the server, but only on your personal device.
+In terms of future plans there are list of backend routes (in the team drive) which are planned to be setup.
+There are some routes in that list which are stretch goals (i.e. route highlighting file).
+In the future in addition to setting up these planned routes the backend needs to be integrated with the frontend and the backend needs to be setup on the server.

 ### Cody Benkoski
 Overall this semester I spent a lot of time on getting our tileservers and doing a lot of behind the scenes devops work.
 Despite taking a bit of time, it was a great learning experience to stand everything up from nothing.
 Currently, we have a few VCLs to handle expiring tiles, along with handling some relatively static routes.